hashicorp/terraform-website/content/source/docs/cloud/workspaces/agent.html.md

 ### Networking Requirements

-In order for an agent to function properly, it must be able to make outbound requests over HTTPS (port 443) to the Terraform Cloud application APIs.
+In order for an agent to function properly, it must be able to make outbound requests over HTTPS (TCP port 443) to the Terraform Cloud application APIs.
 This may require perimeter networking as well as container host networking changes, depending on your environment.
 The IP ranges are documented in the [Terraform Cloud IP Ranges documentation](https://www.terraform.io/docs/cloud/architectural-details/ip-ranges.html).

 Additionally, the agent must also be able to communicate with any services required by the Terraform code it is executing.
 This includes the Terraform releases distribution service, [releases.hashicorp.com](https://releases.hashicorp.com) (supported by [Fastly](https://api.fastly.com/public-ip-list)), as well as any provider APIs.
 The services which run on these IP ranges are described in the table below.